jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 Pull request and release pipelines are often very similar, so define common attributes for both in a default pipeline.

-## Validating syntax using IDE autocompletion
+## Validating syntax and IDE autocompletion

 Check your pipelines using:
 ```
 jx step syntax validate
 ```

 Pipelines are usually defined by multiple YAML files.
-See how they fit together into one pipeline using:
+See how they fit together in a single flat pipeline file:
 ```
 jx step syntax effective
 ```